cilacal/Overview/Algorithms/representation_changer/shiny_descr.md

 This description serves only to get an overview about the building structures of an R Shiny application through the example of the ["representation changer"](README.md) of a given number.
 Besides that, the usage of other R scripts in a given script is also represented.

+## Shiny App overview

+To have a shiny application one needs to program the two sides: the server side and the user interface (UI) side.

 ## UI side

 ```R